AviatrixSystems/Docs/HowTos/tag_firewall.rst

 You should see a list of gateways that the Controller manages.
 Highlight a gateway and click Edit.

 To configure security policies, select a Base Policy.
-Base Policy is the always attached as the last rule as a catch all policy.
+Base Policy is always attached as the last rule as a catch all policy.

 Select `Enable Packet Logging` if you want to forward logs to well known log management systems, such as Splunk, Sumo Logic, Elastic Search and remote syslog.